folio-org/folio-ansible/README.md

 ## Troubleshooting

-### Regent Vagrant versions have non-working `curl`
+### Recent Vagrant versions have non-working `curl`

 Vagrant v1.8.1 is known to work.
-Later versions may run into problems -- in particular v1.8.7 on MacOS 10.12.1 fails, saying:
+Later versions may run into problems -- in particular v1.8.7 on macOS 10.12.1 fails, saying:

 	Box 'debian/contrib-jessie64' could not be found.
 Attempting to find and install